-Corporate Governance Statement for 2009
+Corporate Governance Statement for 2010

-The company complies with the Finnish Corporate Governance Code issued by the Securities Market Association effective as from 1 January 2009 (below Recommendation).
+The company complies with the Finnish Corporate Governance Code 2010 issued by the Securities Market Association (below Recommendation).

 Suominen Corporation has not established any committees to prepare matters for consideration by the Board, as the size of the company and the extent of its business are not seen as sufficient to warrant splitting up the Board's work in this way.
-The Board of Directors discharges the duties of audit committee.
+The Board of Directors discharges the duties of the audit committee.

-The Recommendation is available on Securities Market Association's website at www.cgfinland.fi
+The Recommendation is available on the Securities Market Association's website at www.cgfinland.fi.